sanyuzhang/CircularViewPager/README.md

 =================
 A Circular ViewPager for Android

-CircularViewPager actively supports android versions 4.0.3 (Ice Cream Sandwich) and above (till compileSdkVersion 28.0.2).
+CircularViewPager actively supports android versions 4.0.3 (Ice Cream Sandwich) and above.
 That said, it works all the way down to 4.0.3 but is not actively tested or working perfectly.
+- [x] Supports compileSdkVersion 28.0.2
+- [x] Supports Gradle 4.4

 Here is a short gif showing the functionality you get with this library: